firasd/vibesbench/README.md

 It is unfortunate that in 2025 we even have to describe these basics of how mental models are updated in conversation, when 2024-vintage models understood this.

+## Dialogic Exploration

+An oracular query-contemplation paradigm is not satisfactory for tasks that are open-ended, or situated within uncertain information.

+As Douglas Adams memorably noted, even a perfect answer like ‘42’ can be illegible without a corresponding clear question.

+### Resonance-based Traversal

+Through dialogue, humans can quickly traverse the latent space of a language model in ways that are otherwise too high in &lsquo;perplexity&rsquo; for an LLM to traverse autonomously.
+Finding such wormholes between the space of concepts is something humans do naturally (consider the phrase ‘No country for old men’, which is high-entropy but still resonant enough to be carried from a 1927 Yeats poem, to being the title of a novel and an Oscar-winning movie eighty years later.)

+> Not deliberate, not random.
+Some place in between. [&hellip;]<br />The challenge is not to act automatically.
+It's to find an action that is not automatic.
+From painting, to breathing, to talking&hellip;

+&mdash; Ex Machina (2015)

+## HUD Mode

+Over three years after the launch of ChatGPT, major AI chat apps still dont have basic tools like a clock or to-do list.
+The assumption seems to be that, given the web search tool and a code execution REPL, the AI will galaxy-brain any other requirements on demand.

+However, this approach completely hobbles &lsquo;heads-up display&rsquo;-style usage.
+A GPS navigation system doesn’t write new trignometry based functions every time it updates your route.
+Similarly, an AI without access to high-frequency tools can't help check if you are on track to finish a presentation in time for your meeting.
+In such cases, multi-turn conversation is not a digression from task&mdash;executive assistance *is* the task.

+It is illustrative that Sam Altman [mentioned](https://x.com/sama/status/2003419371432214548) that he wasn&rsquo;t in the top 1% of ChatGPT users in 2025&mdash;implying less than 15 prompts/day averaged across conversations.
+The lack of basic workflow tools, or the alignment tax of safety guardrails, may not be noticed by users who don&rsquo;t use AI in the HUD mode we envision.

 ## The Vibesbench Archive

 Language models are one of the most significant interactive artifacts on Earth.
 Over a billion people talk to AI models every month.